bhklab/med-imagetools/README.md

 * Random seed for reproducible seeds
 * Region of interest (ROI) yaml dictionary intake for RTSTRUCT processing
 * Markdown report output post-processing
+* --continue_processing flag to continue autopipeline
+* --dry_run flag to only crawl the dataset

 Med-Imagetools, a python package offers the perfect tool to transform messy medical dataset folders to deep learning ready format in few lines of code.
 It not only processes DICOMs consisting of different modalities (like CT, PET, RTDOSE and RTSTRUCTS), it also transforms them into deep learning ready subject based format taking the dependencies of these modalities into consideration.